Biden wins presidency, Trump denied second term in White House, Fox News projects

 As Biden was working to unite the Democrats following a bruising primary, the general showdown between him and Trump instantly became a referendum on the president’s handling of the pandemic and the economy, giving Biden a race he could win.

-Biden spent the remainder of the spring, summer and autumn continuously pillorying the president’s efforts to combat the coronavirus and revive the economy, and spelling out his proposals.
+Biden spent the remainder of the spring, summer and fall continuously pillorying the president’s efforts to combat the coronavirus and revive the economy, and spelling out his proposals.

-The president had been raising money for his reelection ever since he took over the White House in January 2017, and he enjoyed a massive early fundraising advantage over Biden.
-As Trump started going up with ads on TV in the key battlegrounds, Biden remained dark.
-The former vice president didn’t make his first major ad buy on television until the middle of June.
+The president had been raising money for his reelection ever since he took over the White House in January 2017, and he enjoyed a massive early fundraising advantage.
+As Trump started airing ads on TV in the key battlegrounds, Biden remained dark.
+The Democrat didn’t make his first major ad buy on television until the middle of June.

-But, thanks in part to a surge in fundraising in late spring through summer, including record-shattering campaign cash hauls in August and September, Biden dramatically outraised the president as the general election heated up - and he outspent Trump on TV ads the past three months.
+But thanks in part to a surge in fundraising in late spring through summer, including record-shattering campaign cash hauls in August and September, Biden dramatically outraised the president as the general election heated up -- and he outspent Trump on TV ads the past three months.
 In the digital ad wars, Biden also enjoyed a slight spending advantage.

 Biden held his own in both presidential debates – disproving the repeated attacks by Trump and his campaign questioning the 77-year old nominee’s mental acuity.
 And, Trump’s brief hospitalization after contracting COVID-19, as well an autumn surge in the coronavirus in key states across the country, kept the campaign’s spotlight firmly on an issue that did no favors for the president’s reelection chances.